rseal/Software-Defined-Radar-Simulator/readme.txt

 1. Phase Accumulator
 2. CORDIC down-converter
-3. CIC Filter
+3. CIC Filter (includes optional bit-pruning)
 4. FIR Filter
 5. Stimulus class to assist in test bench development
 6. Signal Generator classes to assist in testing.
 7. Recorder class to collect test output data.

 Dependencies:
-1. The latest version of the systemc software.
+1. SystemC version 2.3 software.
-2. Latest version of Gnu Compiler Collection (GCC) software.
+2. Latest version of GCC.
 3. Latest version of Boost libraries ( www.boost.org ).
 4. Waf build tool.
-5. Latest version of yaml-cpp library.
+5. Yaml-cpp version 0.5.1 software.

 Installation Notes:

-At this point, the SDRS software is for development use only.
-Two steps are involved to build:
-1. As the root user, run "waf install_headers" script in the scripts folder.
-2. From the project root, run "git submodule init" to pull in the tinyxml dependency ( see deps folder ).
-2. As a standard user, run "waf config build" in subdirectories containing a wscript file.

-Code submission pre-commit:
-1. Run the cleanup.sh script in the script folder to perform proper clean-up.
+1. At the root folder, build the sdr library by executing : "waf configure build"
+2. Go to the <project>/receivers/usrp_v1 folder.
+   a.
+The CIC filter parameters can be modified in sdr.yml (see cic section).
+   b.
+Prepare the waf build script with "waf configure"
+   c.
+Generate the CIC filter with "waf build --gc".
+   d.
+Build the receiver with "waf build".
+   e.
+Go to the build folder and execute "test_rx_channel" to run sample data through the receiver.
+   f.
+Output data will be captured as ASCII data in "*.dat" files.
+   g.
+Runtime parameters can be edited in stimulus.yml
+   h.
+The input stimulus can be replaced in test_bench.cpp (see include/input/xxx for list of inputs).